thuinanutshell/comprehensive-auth/README.md

 - The user should be able to change their username/email, or password

 ## Session-based Authentication

 ## JSON Web Token Authentication
+It initializes a connection to a Redis server running on:
+- `host="localhost"`: your local machine
+- `port=6379`: the default Redis port
+- `db=0`: the default Redis database index
+- `decode_responses=True`: ensures Redis returns strings (not bytes) When users log out or a token needs to be invalidated before it expires, you can't remove or "cancel" a JWT since it's stateless.
+So, a common solution is to store a "blocklist" of token identifiers (like the jti claim) in Redis, so your app can check against this list when validating tokens.

 ## OAuth Authentication

 # Performance Testing